top of page

 Lilith

-She chose freedom and independence over a dominating companion and his theology.
-She lived among nature, where she is revered as integral - the divine feminine.
+Living among nature, she was revered as integral, representing the divine feminine.
 For Lilith, Hell is manifest by unchecked power in the hands of the misguided.

 Katsina: